Can Your Child Have More Ethnicity Than You? 2026 Guide

 Ethnicity vs. Genetic Ancestry

-To understand how a child can potentially have more ethnicities than their parents, we must first clearly define two essential terms: race and genetic ancestry.
+To understand how a child can potentially have more ethnicities than their parents, we must first clearly define three essential terms: ethnicity, race, and genetic ancestry.
+These concepts are often used interchangeably in everyday conversation, but they represent distinctly different aspects of human identity and biology.

 Can Your Child Have More Ethnicity Than You: Ethnicity vs. Genetic Ancestry